Gueni/flash/README.md

  - A dedicated Firmware merge library for ESP32.
  - more file type choices for efuse export.
  - email verification for password change .
+ - generate a log file containg info about the user date/time and all operations conducted.
+ - add more languges.

 # Copyright and Licensing